Dual Degree with Moscow State Institute of International Relations (MGIMO)

-Earn both a master’s in Nonproliferation and Terrorism Studies from the Middlebury Institute and a master’s in International Affairs from Moscow State Institute of International Relations (MGIMO), one of Russia’s most prestigious and internationally respected educational institutions.
+Earn both a master’s in Nonproliferation and Terrorism Studies from the Middlebury Institute and a master’s in International Affairs from Moscow State Institute of International Relations (MGIMO).

 Designed for students particularly interested in weapons of mass destruction (WMD) nonproliferation and U.S.-Russian relations, the 62-credit (124 ECTS) program covers global security, history, science and technology, area studies, public policy, and research methods—with an emphasis on practical skills.
 Students complete an internship and also prepare and defend a required thesis.

 All subject-matter courses are in English, though students who are not fluent in Russian also receive training in the Russian language.
 Students take classes at MGIMO in Moscow in the first semester and classes in Monterey in the second and third semesters.
 The fourth and final semester is devoted to an internship and thesis preparation, with locations determined on a case-by-case basis.
 See the Dual Degree Curriculum for details.

 Graduates are prepared for professional careers in the nonproliferation field in national governments, international organizations, academia, think tanks, and the private sector.

 To apply to this dual degree, you will need to submit an application to the Middlebury Institute and a separate application to MGIMO.
 See below for the deadlines and appropriate links for each application.